Beorhtmund/beorhtmund.github.io/README.md

 ## Technical Documentation
 For the documentation page I made it about HTML.

-FIX: I couldn't figure out how to place HTML code inside the code elements, so I will need to work on that.
+FIX: I couldn't figure out how to place HTML code inside the code elements, so I will need to work on that (use jQuery's .text() function).
 The content's left margin for mobile needs to be fixed.